Where to Stay in Ometepe (and why this matters!)

-Ometepe is an amazing place to visit, but in order to enjoy your time the most, it is important to stay in the right place (the island is much bigger than it looks!)
-In this blog, I explain all the best places to stay on Ometepe and why!
+Ometepe is an amazing place to visit, but in order to enjoy your time the most, it’s important to stay in the right place (the island is much bigger than it looks!)
+In this blog, I explain all of the best places to stay on Ometepe and why!

 In Nicaragua, there is a massive lake in the middle of the country, and in that lake, there is an island made from two volcanoes – this island is called Ometepe.